• Skip to primary navigation

 For the madras paste:

-• Put all the ingredients apart from 1 tbsp of the oil into a blender and whizz up until smooth.
+• Put all the ingredients apart from 1 tablespoon of the oil into a blender and whizz up until smooth.
 If it's a bit dry, and your blender is struggling, add a little water to loosen things up.

 • Heat the remaining oil in a pan, over a low-medium heat, then add the paste.

-4 tbsp groundnut oil
+4 tablespoon groundnut oil

 • Stir the paste around the pan until oil starts to leech out of the paste.